Network Performance with PerfSONAR Checker

 In this post, we’re updating all three configuration variables as you can see below:

-Save the changes to the config file.
+Save the changes to the config file, and proceed to the next step.

 To install your app instance, run the below command after substituting